 Tips On Planting Verbena

-Verbena grow well in USDDA Hardiness Zones 2 – 8 and available in most garden centers.
+Verbena grow well in USDA Hardiness Zones 2 – 8 and available in most garden centers.

 When growing verbena from seed start them indoors in late winter by placing 2 seeds in fiber or peat pots.
 Cover them lightly soil.

 Water pots and keep soil moist not wet.
-Seeds take about one month before showing any signs of life.
-Once plant reach the 3 or 4 leaves stage begin to hardened them for use outdoors.
+Verbena seeds take about one month before showing any signs of life.
+Once plant reaches the 3 or 4 leaves stage begin to hardened them for use outdoors.

 Since they take some time to germinate, most gardeners simply buy young plants from a local garden center.

 If starting seed indoors under LED grow lights, plant 6 to 8 weeks before the last frost date.

 Plant verbena in full sun in compost-amended beds once all the danger of frost passes.
 Space plants 10 to 12 inches apart.

 Verbena though not too particular about soil except it does need a well-drained soil.
 If planted in soil that becomes soggy after spring rains or heavy winter snow the perennial varieties will usually die.

 Good drainage can take care of this problem.
 Improve the drainage before planting verbena by working in organic, properly composted material.